KhronosGroup/glTF-Asset-Generator/CODE_STYLE_GUIDE.md

 ### Cross-platform Compatibility
 Make build paths and other strings so that separators are platform neutral.
 + Use `System.IO.Path.Combine` to create filepaths, instead of explicitly typing the path separators.
++ Don't use absolute paths.

 ### Identifier Names
 An identifier is the name you assign to a type (class, interface, struct, delegate, or enum), member, variable, or namespace.
-+ Identifiers start with a letter.
-+ Attribute types end with the word `Attribute`.
 + Decimal digit characters are at the end of variable names, or are spelled out instead.
 + If a using directive is not included, save and use the namespace qualification as a variable to keep code compact and readable.
-+ Use Pascal Case for type names, namespaces, and all public members.
++ Use Pascal case for type names, namespaces, and all public members.
 Use lower camel case for all other identifiers.
 + Be detailed when naming variables.
 We'd prefer to have longer variable names whose purpose is easily understood.

 ### Commenting